 Attacks Autoimmune Disease:

-Including salmon and other foods that are high in omega-3’s each week have been evident in fighting autoimmune diseases such as childhood and the risk of developing latent autoimmune diabetes in adults (LADA).
+Including salmon and other foods that are high in omega-3’s every week have been evident in fighting autoimmune diseases such as childhood and the risk of developing latent autoimmune diabetes in adults (LADA).
 There is also much scientific evidence depicting the impact of omega-3’s on autoimmune diseases such as lupus, Crohn’s disease, multiple sclerosis, psoriasis, and rheumatoid arthritis.

 Upping your intake of wild salmon helps those who suffer from asthma.
 Recent research points to a link between the powerful poly-unsaturated fatty acids present in salmon and a lower risk of asthma in young adults.